aoelen/aoelen.github.io/index.md

 ### 2. Fill out the questionnaire

 After saving your paper, you can fill out the online questionnaire.
-The questionnaire consists of 5 pages which all take about the same amount of time.
-[Please click here to go to the questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSei2JGMp1mzGaZn353jE1h982xJQh0DxSVWPlGNRYrV_irdcQ/viewform?usp=sf_link). _Tip: read the questions carefully, for some questions a high rating is positive, while for others it is negative.
+The questionnaire consists of 5 pages which all take about the same amount of time. <a href="https://docs.google.com/forms/d/e/1FAIpQLSei2JGMp1mzGaZn353jE1h982xJQh0DxSVWPlGNRYrV_irdcQ/viewform?usp=sf_link" target="_blank">Please click here to go to the questionnaire</a>. _Tip: read the questions carefully, for some questions a high rating is positive, while for others it is negative.
 We did this to keep you sharp_ 😉

 After filling out the questionnaire, you are done with the evaluation.
 Thank you again for participating, we appreciate it a lot!